Ricgo01/command-line-clue/game/notebook.md

 Location of the crime: the dock at the park
 Clue no.11 The musician at the shops
 Clue no.12 The Tailor found at the bakery
+Clue no.13 The police oficcer was found at the school kitchen